 To find out more on being tested for genetic syndromes, see Genetic Testing: What You Need to Know.

 Carcinoid tumors are more common among African Americans than whites.
 Outcomes are also not as good for African Americans.
 Researchers do not yet know why.
 Carcinoid tumors are also slightly more common in women than men.

-People with certain diseases that damage the stomach and reduce the amount of acid it makes have a greater risk of developing stomach carcinoid tumors, but their risk for carcinoid tumors of other organs is not affected.
+People with certain diseases that damage the stomach and reduce the amount of acid it makes (such as atrophic gastritis or Zollinger-Ellison syndrome) have a greater risk of developing stomach carcinoid tumors, but their risk for carcinoid tumors of other organs is not affected.

 Having a family history of any cancer, specifically in a first-degree relative (sibling, parent, or child), or a family history of a neuroendocrine tumor or carcinoid tumor seems to raise the risk of developing a carcinoid tumor.

 It is not clear if smoking increases the risk of getting a carcinoid tumor.
 Further studies are needed.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.